0xKitsune/world-id-relay/README.md

-## State Bridge Relay
+## WorldID Relay

-The `state-bridge-relay` is responsible for listening to new roots from the `WorldIdIdentityManager` and propagating them various L2s specified within the configuration file.
+The `world-id-relay` is responsible for listening to new roots from the `WorldIdIdentityManager` and propagating them various L2s specified within the configuration file.
 To successfully propagate roots to a target L2, you will need a `StateBridge` contract deployed on L1, a `BridgedWorldID` contract deployed on the target L2 and a cross chain messaging protocol to send the root from L1 to the L2.
 For a detailed walkthrough on how to set up and deploy the necessary components, you can [read more here](https://worldcoin.org/blog/announcements/new-state-bridge-update-enables-permissionless-integration-world-id).

-The `state-bridge-relay` uses a toml file to specify state bridge configurations.
-To see an example check out the [state_bridge.toml](./bin/configs/state_bridge.toml).
+The `world-id-relay` uses a toml file to specify state bridge configurations.
+To see an example check out the [bin/relay.toml](./bin/relay.toml).

 ### Installation
-To install the `state-bridge-relay`, clone this repo and run the following command.
+To install the `world-id-relay`, clone this repo and run the following command.

 ```
 cargo install --path .